system90/Monte-Carlo-Simulation-for-Option-Pricing/README.md

 # Monte-Carlo-Simulation-for-Option-Pricing
-Prcing of Options Pricing using Monte Carlo simulation with geometric brownian motion.
+Pricing of Options using Monte Carlo simulation with geometric brownian motion.

+Payoff of Call and Put calculated.

-Using Python library numpy
+Using Python library; numpy